-- Register product with Ministry of Health and/or Ministry of Agriculture, depending on the product. - a.
-Allow at least 30 days for registration process; MINSA registration closer to 2-3 months, SENASA registration closer to 5 months. - b.
-Registration fee is \$100 per product. - Obtain Certificate of Free Sale issued by - a.
+- 1. Register product with Ministry of Health and/or Ministry of Agriculture, depending on the product. - a.
+Allow at least 30 days for registration process; MINSA registration closer to 2-3 months, SENASA registration closer to 5 months depending on the product. - b.
+Registration fee is \$100 per product at MINSA. - 2.
+Obtain Certificate of Free Sale issued by - a.
 For wines and liquor: Department of the Treasury Alcohol and Tobacco Tax and Trade Bureau. - b.
 For other agricultural products: FDA's Certificate to a Foreign Government, State Departments of Agriculture or State Departments of Health.
 For processed meat products, Costa Rica accepts FSIS Form 9060-5 "Export Certificate of Wholesomeness" as equivalent to the Free Sale Certificate. - c.
-The Certificate of Free Sale must have an Apostille from the Department of State of the State that issued the certificate. - Send documentation to the importer. - Importer submits documents to the Ministry of Foreign Relations for translation into Spanish. - Importer provides the Customs Agent with the following documents: commercial invoice, bill of lading or airway bill depending on the transportation means to be used, and copy of the importer's identification document (passport, cedula (local identification document), or legal documentation in the case of a business entity). - Customs Agent determines, and requests on behalf of the importer, the type of import permits required may include country of origin, certificate of analysis, fisheries certificate, fumigation certificate, health certificate, phytosanitary certificate, and/or inspection certificate. - After receiving necessary permits, the Customs Agent completes a Customs Import Form to submit to the Customs Office where product will enter the country. - Product may be subject to a random sampling physical inspection procedure upon arrival. - Customs Agent pays import duties. - The product is cleared to enter the country and the importer may retrieve the product.
+The Certificate of Free Sale must have an Apostille from the Department of State of the State that issued the certificate. - 3.
+Send documentation to the importer. - 4.
+Importer submits documents to the Ministry of Foreign Relations for translation into Spanish. - 5.
+Importer provides the Customs Agent with the following documents: commercial invoice, bill of lading or air waybill (depending on the transportation means to be used), and a copy of the importer's identification document (passport, cedula (local identification document), or legal documentation in the case of a business entity). - 6.
+Customs Agent determines, and requests, on behalf of the importer, the type of import permit supporting documentation required, which may include country of origin declaration, certificate of analysis, fisheries certificate, fumigation certificate, health certificate, phytosanitary certificate, and/or inspection certificate. - 7.
+After receiving necessary supporting documentation, the Customs Agent completes a Customs Import Form to submit to the Customs Office where the product will enter the country. - 8.
+Product may be subject to a random sampling physical inspection procedure upon arrival. - 9.
+Customs Agent pays import duties. - 10.
+The product is cleared to enter the country, and the importer may retrieve the product.